Create a UI5 Integration Card that Displays Data from the Northwind Demo System

 - You have created a dev space.
 See Create a Dev Space for SAP Fiori Apps.

 - To deploy a UI5 Integration card in the SAP Build Work Zone, you should have a subaccount in SAP BTP that includes a subscription to the SAP Build Work Zone service.
-Additionally, you have to configure a destination for SAP Build Work Zone instance See Creating a Destination to the Content Repository.
+Additionally, you have to configure a destination for SAP Build Work Zone instance.
+See Development Tools for SAP Build Work Zone.

 IMPORTANT: SAP Build Work Zone is not available in a trial account.
 If you only have a trial account and you want to learn more about the Integration cards you can follow this tutorial from steps 1 to 5.